What is FU Money and How Do I Get Some?

 The 20th-century solution to these problems was to unionize.
 And guess what – it worked!
 Workers were protected from unfair practices, we fought for and won the 40-hour workweek, and safety at work became a priority.

-A UBI is a 21st-century solution to these problems.
-It would give employees breathing room to quit a toxic job.
-It’s basically the equivalent of ensuring that all Americans have access to FU money – a policy I wholeheartedly support.
+However, there are other ways to solve the problem.
+A UBI would give employees breathing room to quit a toxic job.
+It’s basically the equivalent of ensuring all Americans have access to FU money – a policy I wholeheartedly support.

 From FU Money to Financial Independence to UBI